Piyush3dB/blog/pages/2017-04-20-corr-not-conv/index.md

  \end{bmatrix}
 $$

-A typical computation graph to represent this problem is a single node for the operator and edges representing the tensors
+In terms of a computation graph for this we have a single node representing the operatr edges representing signal dimensions as full tensors

 <p align="center">
   <img src="./conv2d.png">
 </p>

-Which of the following two animations demonstrates $convolve(I, K)$, the one with the <span style="color:blue"> blue </span>kernel or one with the <span style="color:red"> red </span> kernel?
+This graph represents a sliding dot product computation according to one of the animations below:

 <p align="center">
   <img src="./corr_numerical_no_padding_no_strides.gif">